-The Legislative Assembly created the multimodal ConnectOregon program in 2005, authorizing \$100 million in lottery-backed bonds during each of the 2005, 2007, and 2009 sessions.
-In 2011, \$40 million was authorized for ConnectOregon IV.
-ConnectOregon provides grants and loans for non-highway transportation projects, including aviation, marine, rail passenger and rail freight, bike/pedestrian, and public transportation projects.
+The legislature created the multimodal ConnectOregon program in 2005, authorizing \$100 million in lottery-backed bonds during each of the 2005, 2007 and 2009 sessions; \$40 million in the 2011 session; \$42 million in the 2013 session and \$45 million in the 2015 session.
+ConnectOregon provides grants and loans for non-highway transportation projects, including aviation, marine, rail passenger and rail freight, bike/pedestrian and public transportation projects.
 ODOT administers a competitive application process for ConnectOregon.
-The Oregon Transportation Commission selects projects for funding, with input from modal and regional committees, and a Final Review Committee.
+The Oregon Transportation Commission (OTC) selects projects for funding, with input from modal and regional committees, and a Final Review Committee.

-The Oregon Transportation Commission approved \$13.7 million in grants for six transit projects for ConnectOregon I; five transit projects totaling \$10.5 million for ConnectOregon II; six projects totaling \$8.6 million for ConnectOregon III; and four projects totaling \$4 million for ConnectOregon IV.
-A total of \$3.3 million is currently being considered for six ConnectOregon V transit projects.
+OTC approved \$13.7 million in grants for six transit projects for ConnectOregon I, five transit projects totaling \$10.5 million for ConnectOregon II, six projects totaling \$8.6 million for ConnectOregon III, four projects totaling \$4 million for ConnectOregon IV, and eight projects totaling \$4.9 million for ConnectOregon V. Of the 75 applications being evaluated for the \$45 million ConnectOregon VI program, six are public transit-related.
+Project selection is scheduled to occur by summer 2016.